weyCC81/ch.digicomp.MS-203T00-Microsoft-365-Messaging/Instructions/Labs/LAB_AK_04_Lab04_Ex1_Managing_Messaging_Compliance.md

 In your role as Holly Dickson, Adatum’s Messaging Administrator, you want to continue in your pilot project that examines Microsoft 365’s compliance functionality.
-In this task, you will create an eDiscovery case that searches for confidential information being disseminated through email.
+In this task, you will create an eDiscovery (Standard) case that searches for confidential information being disseminated through email.

 Because eDiscovery cases can oftentimes hold sensitive information that may not be suitable for every administrator to review, many organizations want to control who has permission to view eDiscovery search results.
 To support this scenario, some Microsoft 365 administrator roles provide permission for users to create eDiscovery cases, but they do not include permission to view the search results.
-Only the new eDiscovery Manager role that is assigned in the Security and Compliance center provides permission to view search results.
+Only the new eDiscovery Manager role that is assigned in the Microsoft Purview compliance portal provides permission to view search results.

 Back in Task 1, you assigned the Compliance administrator role to Nestor Wilke.
 While a Compliance admin can create an eDiscovery case and